weixiaonan1/BorderEscape/Report.md

   - **BackGround:** Use a Western wilderness scene as the background.
   - **Leading Role:** The role that the player controls in the game.
   - **Start Button:** The button that controls the beginning of the game.
-  - **Instruction Button:** The button that displays the page of the instruction.
+  - **Instruction Button:** The button that displays the menu of the instruction.
   - **Exit Button:** The button that enables the player to quit the game.
-  - **Instruction:** The text displayed on the screen that gives the player the instruction of keyboard.
+  - **Instruction Menu:** The menu that contains the text displayed on the screen, which gives the player the instruction of keyboard operation.

 - **Controller (Scripts)**
   - **MenuController:** Set the listeners for the control of the menu through mouse.